zhongyang219/TrafficMonitor/Help_en-us.md

 <br><br>

+>If you encounter the problem of program crash, please turn off all the items in "Options" - "General Settings" - "Hardware Monitoring" after restarting the program, because based on the DMP file provided by the user, most crash problems are related to the hardware monitoring function.
+I cannot solve the crash problem related to the hardware monitoring function, please do not send me email feedback.
+If you have excluded the hardware monitoring problem, but the crash problem still exists, please go to "Options" - "General Settings" - "Advanced" - "Plug-in Management" to disable all plugins, and then restart the program.
+If you have excluded the plugin problem, but the crash problem still exists, please send me the email according to the prompts in the crash window.
+>
->If you have encountered any other problems, please click "Contact Author" in the "About" dialog box, or directly [click here](mailto:zhongyang219@hotmail.com) to send me an email.<br>
+>If you have encountered any other problems, you can also click "Contact Author" in the "About" dialog box, or directly [click here](mailto:zhongyang219@hotmail.com) to send me an email.<br>
-Please describe the problems you have encountered in detail, the error prompts, what operations you have tried, it is better to attach the screenshots and configuration files ("Options"-"General Settings"-"Open configuration file path"). <br>
+>Please describe the problems you have encountered in detail, the error prompts, what operations you have tried, it is better to attach the screenshots and configuration files ("Options"-"General Settings"-"Open configuration file path"). <br>
-Note: Please confirm the email address that you used before sending the email.
+>Note: Please confirm the email address that you used before sending the email.
 If your email address is form like "Outlook_\<random string\>@outlook.com", then such email address is unable to reply.
-This may be due to the fact that you are using a third-party e-mail address as the Microsoft account to log on to Windows.
+>This may be due to the fact that you are using a third-party e-mail address as the Microsoft account to log on to Windows.
 If this is the case, be sure to enclose the correct email address in the message.